beBijayeeni/marvel-mongo/README.md

 - Document Chunking: Uses `RecursiveCharacterTextSplitter` to break documents into manageable pieces.
 - Vector Storage: Embeddings are stored in MongoDB Atlas with a vector search index.

+## Architecture
+- Document Loading & Processing: The Vectorize class (in `vector.py`) downloads documents from a list of URLs, splits the text into chunks, and generates embeddings.
+- Embedding Storage: Generated embeddings are stored in a MongoDB Atlas collection.
+A vector search index is created on the embedding field.
+Query Handling: The Bot class (in `query.py`) sets up a retrieval chain using LangChain.
+When a user inputs a query, the retrieval chain searches MongoDB for the most similar document chunks and passes them as context to the LLM.
+- Response Generation: The LLM (Google Generative AI via LangChain) generates the final answer based solely on the retrieved context.

 ## Prerequisites

 - Basic knowledge of Git & Github